Boostport/kubernetes-vault/README.md

 * You should configure Vault to use HTTPS, so that the authentication token and any other secrets cannot be sniffed.

 ## Get started
-To run kubernetes-vault on your cluster, follow the [quick start guide](quick-start.md).
+To run Kubernetes-Vault on your cluster, follow the [quick start guide](quick-start.md).

 ## Best practices
 See our list of [best practices](best-practices.md).